-In summary, two borrow pits used during the construction of Gordonbush Wind Farm have been selected to be reopened for construction of the Development.
-Assessment of each borrow pit has identified that there is sufficient volume of aggregate available that would be required for the Development.
+In summary, two borrow pits used during the construction of Gordonbush Wind Farm have been selected to be reopened for construction of the Revised Development.
+Assessment of each borrow pit has identified that there is sufficient volume of aggregate available that would be required for the Revised Development.
 Reopening existing borrow pits would cause minimal impact to the ground conditions and water environment.
 Additional aggregate would be required for the wind turbine bases, and this material would be sourced off-site.

-The proposed borrow pits are located in sensitive areas due to the locality of water courses; comprehensive design standards and mitigation measures would be enforced to ensure that there are no negative impacts on these receptors.
-The implementation of the draft Construction Environment Management Plan (Appendix 4.1: draft CEMP) and following best practice guidelines would provide adequate mitigation to prevent impact to the water environment.
+The implementation of the Draft Construction Environment Management Plan (Appendix 4.1: Draft CEMP) and following best practice guidelines would provide adequate mitigation to prevent impact to the water environment.